ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### 5.5.4.1 Mono-directional BPI services

-Mono-directional BPI services in the context of BPI interoperability, not regular BPI transactions as specified in section [6.5 BPI Transactions](#65-bpi-transactions) and section [6.6 BPI Transaction Lifecycle](#66-bpi-transaction-lifecycle) need only to perform two operations -- export and import.
+Mono-directional BPI services in the context of BPI interoperability, not regular BPI transactions as specified in section [6.5 BPI Transactions](#65-bpi-transactions) and section [6.6 BPI Transaction Lifecycle](#66-bpi-transaction-lifecycle), need only to perform two operations -- export and import.
 These operations have to encompass cryptographic material and URIs that allow independent verification of the cryptographic material presented to 3rd parties such as an auditor or another BPI.

 **[R136]** Mono-directional BPI services in the context of BPI interoperability MUST support at least two operations -- export and import.

 **[R137]** In the context of BPI interoperability, the BPI export operation MUST provide at least the following elements to the invoking BPI Subject:
+* The State Object
 * Zero-Knowledge Proof(s) of Correctness of the state object and its history
 * All public input data to the Zero-Knowledge Proof(s) of Correctness of the state object and its history required to validate the proofs
 * All private input data to the Zero-Knowledge Proof(s) of Correctness of the current state object